 Addictions are hard to overcome.
 It’s painful for the addicted person to endure the lapses.
-It’s painful for the ARC Manager to go through lapse after lapse with addicted Members.
+It’s painful for the FARA to go through lapse after lapse with addicted Members.
 It’s hard for the addicted person to attend event after event where people are hurting themselves with processed food, but the food still looks tempting.
 It’s hard to fight the anguish of cravings.
 It’s hard fight cravings, to hold on tight to the edge of your seat, and to count the minutes until the next ARC video chat will end the agony of fighting the voice of the addiction alone.

 You are hanging with the toughest addiction fighters on the planet.